VoltRadar/auto_rustup_update/README.md

 If you don't have `cargo` or `rustup` installed, go [here](https://www.rust-lang.org/tools/install).
-These tools are used to complie the program and update it respectivly.
+These tools are used to compile the program and update it respectively.

-The [Ubuntu](https://ubuntu.com/download) requirement is due to this programs use of programs installed on Ubuntu which are `systemd`, `zenity`, and `gnome-terminal`. zenity is used for prompting the user, and gnome-terminal is used to display a terminal window to display update status. `systemd` services are the way it runs automaticly.
+The [Ubuntu](https://ubuntu.com/download) requirement is due to this programs use of programs installed on Ubuntu which are `systemd`, `zenity`, and `gnome-terminal`. zenity is used for prompting the user, and gnome-terminal is used to display a terminal window to display update status. `systemd` services are the way it runs automatically.

-I think any Linux distrobution that has `systemd`, `zenity`, and `gnome-terminal` should work.
+I think any Linux distribution that has `systemd`, `zenity`, and `gnome-terminal` should work.
 Windows machines will not work without manual tweaks.